Last Updated on

 - The session may begin with group members introducing themselves and explaining why they are in therapy.

 - In subsequent sessions (in closed groups) or in every session (in open groups), members may also share their progress and any updates since the previous group meeting.

 The flow of the session will depend on the same factors described above, but it will likely follow one of these general paths:

 1) Free-form: each participant will engage with the group as much or as little as s/he wants, and participants are the main drivers of the discussion with facilitation and guidance from the therapist.

-2) Planned: in other cases, the therapist may have a set agenda for the meeting with planned activities and skill building exercises for group members to engage in (Cherry, 2017).
+2) Planned: in other cases, the therapist may have a set agenda for the meeting with planned activities and skill-building exercises for group members to engage in (Cherry, 2017).

 5 Guidelines and Rules for Group Therapy

 Whatever type of group therapy you attend, the general rules will likely be the same.
-These are the rules must be followed for the safety of the group and effectiveness of the treatment.
+These are the rules must be followed for the safety of the group and the effectiveness of the treatment.
 Certain types of groups may have additional rules, but there is a core set of five rules that are essential for successful group therapy.

 These five rules are: